istio/istio/README.md

 extensions to the [Envoy proxy](https://github.com/envoyproxy/envoy) (in the form of Envoy filters) that support authentication, authorization, and telemetry collection.

 - [istio/ztunnel](https://github.com/istio/ztunnel).
-The repository contains the Rust implementation of the Ztunnel component of Ambient mesh.
+The repository contains the Rust implementation of the ztunnel component of Ambient mesh.

 ## Issue management